fosamil0x/SEC-350-SP25/Project2/VPNProject.md

 wg-quick up wg0 # run this as root in the /etc/wireguard directory
 ```
 ### client - Activate the interface
-2. Be sure that the interface is active in the Wireguard GUI.
+2. Activate the interface if it isn't already active in the Wireguard GUI.
 You can test this by pinging the Wireguard Server (in my case, 10.10.10.1) from the client.
 If pings are successful, then things are all good!
 3. If pings worked, attempt to RDP to 172.16.200.11.
 If things fail, check firewall rules, NAT forwarding, config files, RDP enabled on mgmt02, and the status of wg0 on both the client and the server

 ## Part 5 - Configuring the Firewall on jump